5 Best Towns to Visit in Maui

 Wiluku is an ancient community that sits at the mouth of the Iao Valley on the western side of the island.
 It played a huge role in the Hawaiian history and was the birthplace of the sugar industry.
 Wailuku sits at the mouth of the Iao Valley, where you can hike and enjoy nature to see the lao Needle.
 A striking view, the needle is said to represent Kanaloa, the Hawaiian God of the Ocean.

 Lahaina is the most popular town to see visit on the island.
 There are so many great things to do and see!
 They village has top-notch art galleries, shops, historic whaling boats, eateries & live entertainment.
 Throughout the year there a range of events including the Banyan Tree Craft Fair.
 It is held every weekend in the shade of one of the largest trees in the United States.
+In case if you travel with your family, Lahaina is a perfect place to visit.
+It’s full of different budget-friendly activities for kids available at each corner.
+Let it be free outdoor performances of the local artists and musicians, fireworks shows, family bike rides, and colorful carnivals.

 The Road to Hana is the most popular on Maui, the town is a gem of the island.
 The road leads you through flourishing rainforests, flowing waterfalls, plunging pools and dramatic seascapes.
 The town is quiet, beautiful, and full of history.
 It’s the perfect place to relax and recharge.
 There’s no better way to end a day of adventure!